SMB Hiring Guide: How to Build a Global Team the Smart Way

 Managing multiple payrolls, tax filings, and employment contracts across borders requires significant time and expertise.
 For HR and finance teams already juggling multiple priorities, this workload can lead to burnout, inefficiencies, and costly errors.
 According to a survey by EY, 55% of HR professionals in global organisations feel burdened by the complexities of international hiring.

-The challenges of administrative overload include:
+The weight of administrative overload shows up in familiar ways:

 Tip: Streamline administrative tasks by working with an EOR.
 They handle compliance and payroll, reducing pressure on your internal teams.